sdavidsson90/copytools/README.md

 - `cpwd`: copy working directory
 - `cpfc`: copy file contents
 - `p`: paste clipboard content to stdout
-- `px`: execute clipboard content as a command

 #### How do I use them?
 Assuming that $LOCATION is the location of the script on your system, add this line to your `.bashrc`/`.zshrc`: